UltraCart/rest_api_v2_sdk_javascript/docs/WebhookApi.md

 var apiInstance = new UltraCartRestApiV2.WebhookApi();

-var webhookOid = 56; // Integer | The webhook oid that is receiving the reflowed events.
+var webhookOid = 56; // Number | The webhook oid that is receiving the reflowed events.

 var eventName = "eventName_example"; // String | The event to reflow.